 If a student's method of dismissal must be changed, please send a note with the student or call the school office.
 If you send a note and you have more than one child at the school, please make sure each child has a note for the dismissal change.
 If a dismissal change notice is not provided to the school office, the student will be dismissed as they would be on a normal day.
-The office must be notified of any dismissal changes no later than one hour before the school's dismissal time or the change will not be granted.
+The office must be notified of any dismissal changes no later than 1.5 hours prior to dismissal time or the change will not be granted.